What is National Debt?

 2. Crowding Out Effect

 The crowding out effect is the impact of increased government spending using debt.
-The argument is as follows – when the government issues more debt, it takes up monetary resources that could’ve been used for private investment.
+The argument is as follows – when the government issues more debt, it uses monetary resources that could’ve been used for private investment.

 The practice increases the interest rate for other borrowers, and hence, reduces the investment done by the private sector.
 It runs counter to the idea that government spending can be used to stimulate and grow the economy.
 Therefore, there is a possibility that the use of debt can harm the economy.